virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onAfterResetNodePassword

-The event is bound to the *reset node password* action (executed at the Jelastic dashboard via the **Reset password** button) and is triggered after it.
+The event is bound to resetting node password (executed at the Jelastic dashboard via the **Reset password** button) and is triggered after it.

 **Event Placeholders:**